chefsteph9/Senior-Seminar-Paper/Senior Seminar Paper.md

 The program will **not** take in to account the following factors:
 * Wind affecting the flight of drones (Beyond the scope of Senior Project).
 * Multiple trips required, and tracking areas searched on the previous trip.
 (This is important, and necessary for a working solution, however I feel it is beyond the scope of Senior Project)
+* Travel time of the drones. (also important for a final solution but too much work.)
 * Location and time of SAR operation start.
-(The program will assume current location and time as starting point and time for drones, mostly because it won't take long to create a route file.)
+(The program will assume current location and time as starting point and time for drones, mostly because it won't take long to create a mission file.)

-Additional limitations
+Additional limitations/assumptions
 * OSCAR data's spatial resolution is 1/3 of a degree of latitude which is about 23 miles.
+* Good internet speed.
+(Currently cruise ships only have satellite internet, which is relatively slow and expensive.)
+* Person may swim up to 6 MPH (Michael Phelps top speed in water).

 A mockup of the screen is shown below
 ![mockup](Images/GuiMockUp.png)